 Do you need long-term disability insurance?

-The application process takes about four to six weeks to complete.
-There are six steps to getting long-term disability coverage:
+There are seven steps to getting long-term disability coverage:

 How much does disability insurance cost?